 - The Escondido Municipal Code Section 22-185 (Wastewaters and Stormwaters, Pretreatment) lists requirements for installation and maintenance of FOG removal equipment.

 Establishments with FOG removal equipment are inspected up to twice a year.
 Environmental Compliance Inspectors perform unannounced inspections to ensure equipment is maintained, records are current, and Best Management Practices for pollution prevention and hazardous waste management are compliant with City code and State requirements.
 Violations of the program can result in citations and fines.
-Business can also be charged for costs such as repair or clean-up from system blockages or overflows caused by their violation of the program.
+A business can also be charged for costs such as repair or clean up from system blockages or overflows caused by their violation of the program.

 If you have or witness a sewer overflow or illegal discharge, immediately contact the City of Escondido Environmental Programs Division at 760-839-4668.
 Questions on the program can be directed to the same number.